ottogroup/pixaris/README.md

 There are multiple Metrics Implemented already:
 1. IOU: Intersection Over Union, useful to compare binary images like masks
 2. Luminescence and Saturation: Comparing Image values of the entire image.
 Optional: Compare values inside and outside of a given Mask
-3. [LLM Metrics](https://github.com/ottogroup/pixaris/tree/main/examples/LLMMetrics.py) (BaseLLMMetric, SimilarityLLMMetric, StyleLLMMetric, ErrorLLMMetric): Evaluate by calling Gemini and asking it very specific prompts.
+3. LLM Metrics (BaseLLMMetric, SimilarityLLMMetric, StyleLLMMetric, ErrorLLMMetric): Evaluate by calling Gemini and asking it very specific prompts.
 You can formulate your prompt yourself by using BaseLLMMetric.

+All metrics are implemented once in the examples.

 ### Define args for your experiment run
 Depending on the specific components we defined and what they provide, we need to give some more arguments.